rythelle/rythelle/README.md

 ## Hi, I’m Rythelle

-•	Passionate about technology and programming
+•	I love technology and programming 😊

 ## 💻 About me